heyitsyang/AC-Wall-Adapter-PCB-for-IoT/README.md

 The main component of the PCB is the Hi-Link AC-DC converter.
 The PCB is designed to accomodate either the HLK-PMxx or the HLK-5Mxx series component footprint.
 They are available in several voltages.
 You can find them on Amazon, AliExpress, and other sources.

-The PCB footprint for the fuse accomodates a "PCB fuse".
+The PCB footprint for the fuse accomodates a miniature PCB fuse.
 They are again available from Amazon or Aliexpress and other sources.
 The PCB silkscreen indicates a rectangular footprint shape for the fuse, but the radial (TR5/5TR) style will also fit.
+(Search for "pcb fuse 0.5a 250v TR5")

 The PCB has provisions for optional EMI suppression, surge protection, and power indication components.
 The Hi-Link AC-DC adapter will work without these components, obviously without the benefits they provide.
 Be sure to install jumpers if the common mode inductor (see L1 on PCB) is not installed.